 Third step, make a call on freebie containers – yogurt pots, jars, and takeout containers.
 Do the proper containers cover your needs?
 If so recycle these.

 Fourth step, keep like sizes with like and stack the containers inside one another.
-And let the draw limit you how much you keep!
+And let the drawer limit you how much you keep!

 Take everything out!
 And give that draw a wipe down.
 As you start picking items up ask yourself “when was it last used?”